nadiahpk/nadiahpk.github.io/_posts/2021-12-12-archetti-bernstein.md

     include figure.html
     src="/wp-content/uploads/2021/12/sigmund_bernstein.png"
-    caption="Figure 7: Comparing the linear mesh formed of the Bernstein coefficients (black) and the surface of the beta (blue) for the Sigmund model example."
+    caption="Figure 7: Comparing the linear mesh formed of the Bernstein coefficients (black) and the surface of the beta (blue) for the Sigmund model example.
+The flat triangle is the simplex axes where the coefficients and beta equal 0."
 %}

 <h3>References</h3>